phnmnl/container-nmrmlconv/README.md

 ## Galaxy usage

-A rudimentary Galaxy node description is included as `nmrmlconv.xml` will be added soon.
+A rudimentary Galaxy node description is included as `nmrmlconv.xml`.